A space to experience

 Courses typically range from 4-8 sessions of 2 hours duration.

-Sam became an art therapist to integrate her own creative practice into working with others.
 In Singapore, she worked with a leading cancer charity as part of their psyco-social team.
 Since relocating to the UK in 2019, Sam has worked with charity and local organisations offering a socially engaged community and private practice.
 She covers a wide spectrum of reasons for therapy from living with cancer, depression, stress, and anxiety, to anger, grief & loss, and trauma, and works both with groups or on an individual basis.

 Sam works predominantly with adults and has specialised in supporting people living with cancer.
 As a parent carer, she also supports parents of SEND children to navigate their journey.
 She works with a wide range of art materials to explore the creative process in a welcoming, confidential and non-judgemental space to foster insight, and awareness, whilst building resilience and new perspectives.